freedomofpress/securedrop/docs/deployment/landing_page.rst

 We appreciate that you may want to link to `the SecureDrop website <https://securedrop.org/>`__ to give *Landing Page* visitors more information about the system.
-Unfortunately, if a visitor visits these links without using the Tor browser, this generates traffic that an adversary may be able to use to identify SecureDrop-related behavior, regardless of the use of HTTPS.
+Unfortunately, if a visitor visits these links without using the Tor Browser, this generates traffic that an adversary may be able to use to identify SecureDrop-related behavior, regardless of the use of HTTPS.